RESEARCH & INNOVATION

 Policy Engagement:

-We bring research evidence into public decision-making, including our collaboration with the Federation of American Scientists, through which we authored a Day One Project memo proposing a GenAI in Education Research Accelerator within the Institute of Education Sciences.
+We bring research evidence into public decision-making, including past work with the Federation of American Scientists, through which we authored a Day One Project memo proposing a GenAI in Education Research Accelerator within the Institute of Education Sciences.

 Note: